monarch-initiative/Squirls/docs/setup.rst

 Build Squirls from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As an alternative to using pre-built Squirls JAR file, the Squirls JAR file can also be built from source.
+As an alternative to using prebuilt Squirls JAR file, the Squirls JAR file can also be built from Java sources.

 Run the following commands to download Squirls source code from GitHub repository and to build Squirls JAR file::